CleverCloud/doc.clever-cloud.com/php/ftp-deploy.md

 1. Your FTP credentials are sent by email.
 2. Use a FTP client with FTPS compliance, able to negotiate using the AUTH TLS method.
 If your client does not handle this secure mode, the server will refuse the connection.
-3. The credentials are like :
+3. The credentials are like:

 		host = ftpes://upload.clever-cloud.com/
 		username = userxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx